docsforadobe/illustrator-scripting-guide/docs/introduction/viewingTheObjectModel.md

 For details of how to use Script Editor, see Script Editor Help.

-#### NOTE
+!!! note
     In a default Mac OS installation, Script Editor is in `Applications/AppleScript/Script Editor`

 If you cannot find the Script Editor application, you must reinstall it from your Mac OS system CD.